jtimm/GeoPipeline-StarterKit/README.md

 - `pandas`: A powerful Python data analysis toolkit, ideal for data manipulation and cleaning.
 - `notebook`: Jupyter Notebooks provides an interactive environment for your data processing and visualization tasks.
+- `xarray`: A Python library for data processing.
+It’s built upon numpy and `pandas` (and `dask`) libraries to use and process the data in the manner you want.
+- `netcdf4`: This is a bare-bones library for working with NetCDF data (i.e. the `.nc4` extension), which is the format of the precipitation data from GES DISC used in this repository.
+- `matplotlib`: A versatile Python library for creating customizable data visualizations and plots.
+- `seaborn`: A data visualization library that provides an aesthetically pleasing and informative way to create statistical graphics.

 ## Device Requirements